Services row: BJP says Centre's ordinance necessary for maintaining Delhi's dignity | Politics

 The lock of the vigilance officer's room at the Delhi Secretariat was broken and files related to the excise ''scam'', renovation of the chief minister's residence and the feedback unit probe were photocopied, he alleged.

-The National Capital Civil Service Authority will comprise the chief minister of the government of the National Capital Territory of Delhi as its chairperson, along with the chief secretary and the principal home secretary, who will be the member secretary to the authority.

-''Notwithstanding anything contained in any law for the time being in force, the National Capital Civil Service Authority shall have the responsibility to recommend the transfers and postings of all the Group 'A' officers and officers of DANICS serving in the affairs of the government of the National Capital Territory of Delhi but not officers serving in connection with any subject matter,'' the ordinance read.
+With the creation of National Capital Civil Service Authority, the ordinance brings effective control of Delhi's bureaucracy into the hands of the Centre and its representative Lt Governor.

+The Supreme Court in its judgement on May 11 gave the elected government in Delhi executive control over bureaucracy.

-Earlier in the day, the AAP termed the ordinance ''unconstitutional'' and said it was a move to snatch the power given to the Delhi government by the Supreme Court in services matters.
+Earlier in the day, the AAP termed the ordinance ''unconstitutional'' and said it was a move to snatch the power given to the Delhi government by the Supreme Court in services matter.

+Leader of Opposition in the Delhi Assembly Ramvir Singh Bidhuri said, ''I wish (Chief Minister Arvind) Kejriwal studied the working strategy of his predecessor chief ministers in Delhi, then perhaps he would not have clashed with the Centre, the Lt Governor and the opposition parties.''
+BJP MP Manoj Tiwari alleged that Kejriwal is not concerned about clean water in Delhi's homes, resuming pension for the elderly, implementing Ayushman Yojana but his only interest is how to stop inquiry of corruption charges against his government.

+Tiwari alleged that the ''corrupt face'' of Arvind Kejriwal has been completely exposed in front of the people of Delhi.
+His true image stands wide open, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)